-Development of Car Service Program is a useful program for cars and services register and customer register.
-By using this program they can record and control car services register and customers register.
+Rent a car service Program is a useful program for rent a car service and customer register.
+By using this program they can record and control car register and customers register.

 The program is easy in use, and everything is in detail, I used borland Delphi 6 Programming Language in building it, also PARADOX7 Database for storing information's.
 The program records register operation.